 - Use Lincus to identify faculty around the university who are working on topics that interest you.
 Lincus allows you to run a keyword search on faculty expertise and see how research on a given subject crosses departments, schools, colleges, and campuses.
 Learn more about the faculty you identify by visiting their profile pages and lab websites, as described above.

 - Students interested in lab disciplines can also consult Coalesce, a tool built by a UConn undergraduate researcher to help other students discover university research labs.
 Snapshots of many of UConn’s STEM labs are listed, which can enhance your search for research aligned with your interests.
+Note: We recommend that you reach out to faculty directly via email or an office hours conversation (see our advice on Connecting with Faculty) rather than through Coalesce or other portals.

 - Visit your professors and TAs during office hours.
 This is a good way to become familiar with them and their academic interests.
 Ask your instructors and TAs about their work, and share your interests with them.
 Not only will you make a connection with a fellow scholar, but that person may also be able to connect you with a faculty member who has expertise in your area.
 Even if the professor you speak to is not currently seeking an undergraduate assistant s/he may know of colleagues who are seeking undergraduate assistants or who have part-time jobs open.
 Review our information on Connecting with Faculty for more information on this process.